sapcc/networking-nsx-t/README.rst

 Workload Migration from DVS ML2 driver
 -------------------------------------------------
-The driver supports migration of worklods from DVS ML2 driver to NSXv3 ML2 driver.
+The driver supports migration of workloads from DVS ML2 driver to NSXv3 ML2 driver.

 Migration Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^